ogunlao/ogunlao.github.io/_posts/2021-01-26-how-to-create-speech-dataset.md

 ### Source of Text

 Text is freely and openly available for high-resource languages like English, Mandarin, French etc. Some other languages of the world do not have large amount of text available for annotation.
-More often, texts are sourced from textbooks, news and media, religious publications e.g [JW.org](https://www.aclweb.org/anthology/P19-1310/) and the Bible.
+More often, texts are sourced from textbooks, news and media, religious publications e.g [Ž Agić et al - JW300](https://www.aclweb.org/anthology/P19-1310/) and the Bible.
 Wikipedia is also a good source of text for many languages and should be the first place to go, for clean text.

 The acoustic model may be biased towards text from the specific domain it was trained on.
 So, care should be taken when using the acoustic model.